 Hire an Attorney

 As a parent going through a child custody battle, you can bet that your ex will probably bring up your past criminal background in order to get ahead of you in the case.
-You may want to hire a child custody attorney, like a child custody attorney in Tampa, FL, right away so you can have help showcasing yourself in the best light to the judge.
+You may want to hire a child custody attorney, like a family lawyer Tampa, FL families can trust, right away so you can have help showcasing yourself in the best light to the judge.

 Thanks to The McKinney Law Group for their insight into how a criminal charge could affect child custody.